Skip to contents

 • 'reference_time': The time point for which the growth rate is estimated.

-• 'observation': The observation in the reference time point.
+• 'cases': The cases at reference time point.

 • 'season': The stratification of observables in corresponding seasons.